About Jester King

 Jester King is an authentic farmhouse brewery committed to mixed culture and spontaneous fermentation.
-Our beers incorporate our natural surroundings and local agriculture, so as to make beer uniquely tied to a time, place and people.
+Our beer incorporates our natural surroundings and local agriculture, to make beer uniquely tied to a time, place and people.
 Our tasting room provides a beautiful, relaxed setting to enjoy the Texas Hill Country with friends and family.

 After a year of planning, Jeff asked his brother, Michael Steffing, to move to Austin and join him in what would become Jester King.
 By late 2009, the brothers began looking for a location.

 '10 Officially Open

 The brothers found an old machine shop in southern Texas, took it apart, and moved it to Austin.
 They spent the summer of 2009 rebuilding it into a brewery.
 In September of 2010, Jester King brewed its first batch of beer, Boxer’s Revenge, a barrel-aged sour strong ale.
 In October of 2010, they sold their first beer to Draught House in Austin, Texas.